 Global Intergovernmental Meeting on Minerals and Metals

-The Global Intergovernmental Meeting on Minerals and Metals will take place on 7 and 8 September 2023 in Geneva, back-to-back with the 2023 edition of the World Resources Forum.
+The Global Intergovernmental Meeting on Minerals and Metals took place on 7 and 8 September 2023 in Geneva, back-to-back with the 2023 edition of the World Resources Forum.

-The global meeting will highlight the key findings of the regional consultations and provide an opportunity to gather additional feedback to potentially inform a co-chairs’ summary of outcomes.
-Participants will also be able to provide written input to the consultations prior to and after the consultations.
+The global meeting highlighted the key findings of the regional consultations and provided an opportunity to gather additional feedback to potentially inform a co-chairs’ summary of outcomes.
+Participants were also be able to provide written input to the consultations prior to and after the consultations.

 Briefing on the Implementation of UNEA Resolution 5/12 on Environmental Aspects of Minerals and Metals Management